Fisher Matrix Preloaded -- Fisher4Cast: Fisher4Cast and its Applications

 \subsection{Visualisations}

 One of the key design principles behind \name{}~is ease of use - the GUI was specifically created to provide users without an in-depth knowledge of Fisher Matrix theory access to the power of the formalism. \name{}~can also be called from the command-line, as shown in the code examples in Appendix~\ref{fig_code}.
 In this subsection we investigate applications of \name{}~to probe and visualise the Fisher Matrix.

-Figure~ (\ref{fig:wa_w0_vary_ellipse}) illustrates the resulting ellipses when \name{}~is called in a simple two-dimensional loop that varies the values of $w_0-w_a$ in the cosmological model assumed to be true.
+Figure~(\ref{fig:wa_w0_vary_ellipse}) illustrates the resulting ellipses when \name{}~is called in a simple two-dimensional loop that varies the values of $w_0-w_a$ in the cosmological model assumed to be true.
 The strong dependence of both the orientation and size of the resulting ellipse on the assumed model is clearly evident, as the ellipses rotate and shrink for larger values of $w_0$ and $w_a$.
+This is understood by recalling that $w_a$ controls the steepness of the $w(z)$ function; the steeper the slope of the function (especially at low redshift), the easier it is to discern the `true' cosmological model from other models, given the same survey characteristics.
 Figure~(\ref{fig:vary_H_da_grid_topview}) illustrates the complementary case when the assumed cosmological model is kept fixed, but where instead the survey parameters are varied.
 In all cases the survey consisted of one measurement of $d_A(z)$ and $H(z)$ in a single redshift bin (with fractional errors of $10\%$ on either observable), while the redshifts of these two bins were varied independently over the range $0.1<z<5$.
 The DETF Figure of Merit (FoM) of the survey ($\propto 1/\mathrm{Area}$ of the $w_0-w_a$ ellipse) is plotted as a FoM ``landscape", where the colourmap is related to the value of the FoM - the higher values of the FoM are depicted in red, and the lower values in blue.
 The FoM ranges between $10^{-5}$ and $\sim 0.08$.
 The right-hand panel of Figure~(\ref{fig:vary_H_da_grid_topview}) shows this landscape projected into two dimensions, with the same FoM colourmap as in the three dimensional case.